 Once you have roasted (or steamed, pressure cooked, etc) delicata squash, you can use it in innumerable ways.
 Here are some ideas!

-EAT IT AS IS: I enjoy delicata squash so much that I love consuming it fresh out of the oven alongside some animal protein and a side salad.
+- EAT IT AS IS: I enjoy delicata squash so much that I love consuming it fresh out of the oven alongside some animal protein and a side salad.
 I just sprinkle it with sea salt and use a spoon to scoop the flesh out of the peel.
 You can also drizzle it with pure maple syrup, sprinkle it with ground cinnamon, and/or add butter.
 It’s just so dang good!

-SALAD: Love adding roasted vegetables to your salads?
+- ADD IT TO SALAD: Love adding roasted vegetables to your salads?
 ME TOO!
 If you add delicata squash to a salad, be sure you peel the squash before roasting it and chopping it into cubes for ease of consumption.
 Just have a look at my Roasted Butternut Squash Chicken Spinach Salad for example.

-MAKE IT BOOZY: Many moons ago, I posted a recipe for Roasted Acorn Squash with Bourbon Butter and Honey.
+- MAKE IT BOOZY: Many moons ago, I posted a recipe for Roasted Acorn Squash with Bourbon Butter and Honey.
 Just typing the words makes my mouth water!
 The bourbon seriously does magical tricks to the winter squash.
 You can apply the same concept here!

-STUFF IT!: My favorite method of eating delicata squash aside from just straight out of the oven with a spoon is stuffing it with a meat, rice, and/or vegetable medley.
+- STUFF IT!: My favorite method of eating winter squash aside from just straight out of the oven with a spoon is stuffing it with a meat, rice, and/or vegetable medley.
 Check out my Stuffed Delicata Squash with Ground Beef , Ground Turkey Stuffed Delicata Squash, and my Taco-Stuffed Delicata Squash.

 And so much more!

 Yes!
 You can safely eat delicata squash skin as there is nothing toxic in it.
-In fact, all winter squash skin is edible, it’s just a matter of whether or not you like it.

 Personally, I’m not a fan of the texture of the skin, so I choose not to eat it.
 Many people eat the skin simply because they like it, or because it is simply easier to eat the squash skin-on.